What is Chi / Prana?

-They survived countless uprisings, changes of dynasties, Mongolian rule, Manchurian, Japanese, civil wars, revolutions, only to come out stronger than ever and they are rapidly spreading throughout the rest of the world.
+They survived countless uprisings, changes of dynasties, Mongolian rule, Manchurian rule, Japanese rule, civil wars, and revolutions, only to come out stronger than ever and they are rapidly spreading throughout the rest of the world.

 I am the world's biggest skeptic

-I lived in China for nine years, studied Mandarin for 3 years and was the first westerner ever to graduate 6 years full time course from China’s leading university of Chinese medicine - the Beijing University of Traditional Chinese Medicine, back in 1987.
+I lived in China for nine years, studied Mandarin for 3 years and was the first westerner ever to graduate from a six-year full-time course from China’s leading university of Chinese medicine - the Beijing University of Traditional Chinese Medicine - back in 1987.
 Since then I’ve been teaching and practicing it continuously for more than 20 years.**

 Now it amuses me when I hear some ‘doubters’ questioning the existence of chi energy / prana (though, I must say, this happens less and less frequently).
 To me it is a bit like questioning the existence of the sun and even though it is so bright and impossible to ignore, they pretend not to see it and come up with all kind of theories denying its existance.
 And that’s fine.
 Everybody should be entitled to their own opinion and if they do not see the difference between say the planets with chi energy / prana on it, like Earth, and those without it, like Moon or Mars, they are still welcome to express their views.